RifatPiyal/ChNet-Tool/README.md

 | DAPL1  | SHC4       | differential     | 1          |

 **Column Descriptions:**
+* `network.tsv`: tab-separated file that contains all edges (row-wise) with the following columns:
 - **Target**: Target node of the edge.
 - **Regulator**: Source node of the edge.
 - **Weight**: Correlation coefficient of the gene pair for the specified condition.